Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Introduction

 \section{Introduction}

 Imagine the following situation: You are sitting in front of your computer screen, looking at a website that looks like the website of your bank.
 But how can you make sure it is authentic?
 One way would be to verify that the server is indeed placed in the basement of your bank.
+Or, say, you see a photo or video online.
+One way to verify that it is most likely authentic, rather than fake or created by powerful AI, would be to verify \textit{where} it was created.
 That is the idea behind position-based cryptography, in which the geographic location of a party is used to authenticate it, without further cryptographic assumptions.

 The fundamental building block for this is, as in the example above, secure \emph{position verification}.
 For simplicity, we will focus in this article on the one-dimensional case, in which two verifiers ($V_0$ and $V_1$) want to securely verify the position $z$ of a prover ($P$) located between them.
 In particular, they need to be able to distinguish the honest situation from the case in which no-one is at the location to be verified, but two attackers (Alice and Bob) try to fool the verifiers while Alice is placed between $V_0$ and $z$ and Bob between $z$ and $V_1$.